 “Josh, what are you talking about?”

-“Don’t worry about it,” he grinned again.
+“Don’t worry about it, man,” he grinned again.
 “You’ll get it.”

 JOSH's own dragon was slain on a spring morning just after the last weekend faded to black.
 The prolonged suffering was finally defeated by a bullet from his own hand.
-Afterward, apologies, funds for bills, love letters to his sister, a collection of songs left behind.
+Afterward, apologies, funding for bills, love letters to his sister, a collection of songs left behind.